magluar/tw-java-parking-lot/testcases.md

 Then return a parking ticket.

 [] Case2
-Given a parking lot and a car
+Given a parking lot and a parked car
 When fetching the car
 Then return car